Home » Blog » Should Battleborn 2 drop out of the blue?

 How to go to market?

 Now that we have a vision of how a next Battleborn game could shape up, we need to look at how it should penetrate the market.
 This is where the release of Apex Legends kicks in.
 Respawn Entertainment who is the developer behind that game knew they were working with EA Games.
 And even if you have been lying under a rock for 2 years, you would know that they have a bad reputation regarding in-game monetization.
 The devs know they are making a F2P game with microtransactions.
-So instead of marketing the game beforehand with the chance of monetization rumors they skipped the whole PR build up and let the game speak for itself.
+So instead of marketing the game beforehand with the chance of monetization rumors they skipped the whole PR build-up and let the game speak for itself.

-So should Gearbox and 2K just drop Battleborn 2 as a surprise and let people judge the game as it is instead of accumulating negative perception?
+So should Gearbox and 2K just drop Battleborn 2 as a surprise and let people judge the game as it is instead of accumulating negative perceptions?
 Battleborn has a bad stigma, for a long time, it was the game to call out as a complete failure.
 Online people even measured other games on their misfortune by comparing it to Battleborn.
 Why go through that process when you can have a project that scales with its player base?
 If EA would have promoted a Free to Play game with a business model that is based around microtransactions gamers would shred it to pieces.

 Let me know what you think about this in the comments below or on social media.